shaswat28/cs185c/project/README.md

 There are two notebooks provided for analysis:

-Analyzing Model Results
+Assessing Model Results

-This notebook is provided to have a quick look at spatial and temporal variations in the temperature field in the model with wind.
-It also generates the visualization provided in the figures directory.
+This notebook is provided to have a quick look at spatial and temporal variations in the temperature field in the model with and without wind.
+It also generates the visualizations provided in the figures directory, one with wind and one without wind.

 Answering the Science Question